 Increasing your monthly income is a terrific way to pay off debt faster.
 Yes, it’s important to reduce your spending or consolidate debt to achieve freedom sooner, but there’s only so much spending you can cut.

 When I was in debt, I was a recent college graduate and had little extra income.
-I soon learned that making only the minimum payments would leave me in an endless cycle for years.
+I soon learned that making only the minimum payments would leave me in a cycle of debt for years.

-So, I sold plasma, delivered pizza, and sold items I wasn’t using.
-All the extra money I earned went towards my debt.
+I sold plasma, delivered pizza, and sold items I wasn’t using.
+All the extra money I earned went toward my debt.

 There are hundreds of ways you can make money on the side.
 Many of these can be done in your spare time and require minimal skills.

 Our favorite option is to work for an on-demand delivery app like DoorDash.
-You can work on your own schedule and get $23 per hour while on a delivery,
+You can work on your own schedule, and deliver when it’s best for you.

 Commit to applying all of your earnings to your monthly debt payments because it greatly increases the velocity of payoff.

-Alternatively, if you can, devote some of your earnings to establish a small financial safety net to help you avoid more indebtedness in the future.
+Alternatively, if you can, devote some of your earnings to establishing a small financial safety net to help you avoid more indebtedness in the future.

 DoorDash isn’t the only delivery app to work for.
-Read our review of the top delivery driver gigs you can work for to aid your efforts.
+Read our review of the top delivery driver apps you can work for to speed up your debt repayment efforts.

-If you struggle with overspending, ceasing your credit cards usage is the first step you need to achieve debt freedom.
+If you struggle with overspending, ceasing your credit card usage is the first step to achieving debt freedom.
 This keeps you from making the situation worse.

 Credit cards usually have sky-high interest rates.
-Continuing to use them as free money only makes the situation more difficult since your balance will continue to climb.
+Continuing to use them as free money only makes the situation more difficult since your balance will keep climbing.

 This strategy is difficult to implement, but it’s not impossible.
 There are several hacks you can try to stop using credit cards, including: